 It only takes one storm hitting an area to cause a disaster, regardless of the overall activity.
 Therefore, residents, businesses, and government agencies of coastal and near-coastal regions are urged to prepare every hurricane season regardless of this, or any other, seasonal outlook.

 An important measure of the total seasonal activity is NOAA's Accumulated Cyclone Energy (ACE) index, which accounts for the combined intensity and duration of named storms and hurricanes during the season.
-This outlook indicates a 70% chance that the 2016 seasonal ACE range will be 85%-150% of the median.
-This range is centered at 117.5%, which is close to the upper bound for a near-normal season.
+This outlook indicates a 75% chance that the 2017 seasonal ACE range will be 75%-155% of the median.
 According to NOAA's hurricane season classifications, an ACE value between 71.4% and 120% of the 1981-2010 median reflects a near-normal season.
 Values above this range reflect an above-normal season and values below this range reflect a below-normal season.

-The 2016 Atlantic hurricane season is predicted to produce (with 70% probability for each range) 12-17 named storms (which includes Hurricane Alex in January and Hurricane Earl, along with tropical storms Bonnie, Colin, and Danielle), of which 5-8 are expected to become hurricanes, and 2-4 of those are expected to become major hurricanes.
-The 1981-2010 period averages are 12 named storms, 6 hurricanes and 3 major hurricanes.
+The 2017 Atlantic hurricane season is predicted to produce (with 70% probability for each range) 11-17 named storms (which includes TS Arlene in April), of which 5-9 are expected to become hurricanes, and 2-4 of those are expected to become major hurricanes.
+These ranges are centered near or above the 1981-2010 period averages of about 12 named storms, 6 hurricanes and 3 major hurricanes.

 Predicting the location, number, timing, and strength of hurricanes landfalls is ultimately related to the daily weather patterns including genesis locations and steering patterns, which are not predictable weeks or months in advance.
 As a result, it is currently not possible to reliably predict the number or intensity of landfalling hurricanes at these extended ranges, or whether a given locality will be impacted by a hurricane this season.
 Therefore, NOAA does not make an official seasonal hurricane landfall outlook.